Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Introduction

 In real-world settings with high proportions of erroneously labeled data, lower capacity models may thus be practically more useful than their higher capacity counterparts.
-For example, it may appear NasNet is superior to ResNet-18 based on the test accuracy over originally given labels, but NasNet is in fact worse than ResNet-18 based on the test accuracy over corrected labels.
-Since the latter form of accuracy is what matters in practice, ResNet-18 should actually be deployed instead of NasNet here -- but this is unknowable without correcting the test data labels.
+For example, it may appear NASNet is superior to ResNet-18 based on the test accuracy over originally given labels, but NASNet is in fact worse than ResNet-18 based on the test accuracy over corrected labels.
+Since the latter form of accuracy is what matters in practice, ResNet-18 should actually be deployed instead of NASNet here --- but this is unknowable without correcting the test data labels.

-To evaluate how benchmarks of popular pre-trained models change, we randomly and incrementally remove correctly-labeled examples, one at a time, until only the original set of mislabeled test data (with corrected labels) is left.
-We operationalize averaging over all orderings of removal by linearly interpolating from benchmark accuracies on the corrected test set to accuracies on the erroneously labeled subset (with corrected labels).
-This procedure allows us to directly estimate the noise prevalence of test set errors where benchmark rankings change.
-For example, ResNet-18 outperforms ResNet-50 if we randomly remove just 6\% of the test examples that were originally correctly labeled.
+To evaluate how benchmarks of popular pre-trained models change, we incrementally increase the noise prevalence by controlling for the proportion of correctable (but originally mislabeled) data within the test dataset.
+This procedure allows us to determine, for a particular dataset, at what noise prevalence benchmark rankings change.
+For example, on ImageNet with corrected labels: ResNet-18 outperforms ResNet-50 if the prevalence of originally mislabeled test examples increases by just 6\%.